cschubrt/docker-php-nginx-postgresql/README.md

 - The `Dockerfile` is development-oriented and mounts the project directory so changes are reflected immediately.
 - Use `Dockerfile.prod` to build production images (it installs only production deps and caches Composer layers).
 - For production, harden credentials, disable display_errors, and tune PHP-FPM/Nginx.

+License

+This project is available under a license: Apache-2.0.
+See `LICENSE-APACHE-2.0` for the full text.